 and Biochemistry of Gene Expression (BGE), Dr. Claire Fraser.

-general, the COV was impressed with the staff and the science funded by the programs.
+In general, the COV was impressed with the staff and the science funded by the programs.
 Dr. Fraser discussed 2 of the 5 recommendations in more detail.

 - The COV recommended that future COVs assist in strategic planning for the Division and look towards future directions of NSF.

 The committee approved all COV reports as submitted.

 NSF Strategic Plan, FY 2000-2005, Dr. James Edwards